shuenj/tp/docs/UserGuide.md

 ### Remove affiliation history of a person: `removeah`

-Remove all affiliation history of patient/staff indicated by the given `INDEX`, except for affiliations that are currently affiliated.
+Removes all affiliation history of patient/staff indicated by the given `INDEX`, except for affiliations that are currently affiliated.

 Format: `removeah INDEX`

-* Remove all affiliation history for the person at the specified `INDEX`.
+* Removes all affiliation history for the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Does not remove the person they are currently affiliated to from affiliation history.
+* Also removes patient/staff indicated by the given `INDEX` from the affiliation history of others.

 Examples:
 * `removeah 2` removes affiliation history of the 2nd person in the contact list.